What Comic-Con Has Planned for COVID-Era 'Special Edition' Thanksgiving Show

 "And then all of a sudden you could meet people outside and then all of a sudden you can meet people inside, if you are vaccinated," he continued.
 "And we thought, maybe we could have an in-person show in the fall.
 And sadly, the only weekend that really worked was the Thanksgiving weekend.
 And we thought, let's go ahead and try to do that.
 So we know it'll be at the San Diego Convention Center.
 But all the details really still haven't been finalized because we've been so focused on the Comic-Con@Home version.
 But now also, we have our fingers crossed because we're hearing more stories of the Delta variant and all this stuff and these different considerations.
 So we're still moving forward, but we're always listening to health officials and trying to make whatever decision we do make based on the safety of our attendees."

-See TheWrap's full Q&A with Glanzer about Comic-Con International's current plans for the "special edition" convention, which runs Friday, Nov.
+See TheWrap's full Q&A with Glanzer about Comic-Con International's current plans for the Comic-Con Special Edition convention, which runs Friday, Nov.
 26 - Sunday, Nov.
 28, and the next full San Diego Comic-Con, which is set for Summer 2022, below.

 TheWrap: What did you learn from last year's inaugural Comic-Con@Home that you brought into your second virtual con last week?